On a conjecture for $\ell$-torsion in class groups of number fields: from the perspective of moments: Counting elliptic curves

 Given a positive integer $q$, let $E(q)$ denote the number of isogeny classes of elliptic curves over $\Q$ with conductor $q$.
 Let us clarify the relation between $E(q)$ and the number $E'(q)$ of isomorphism classes of elliptic curves over $\Q$ with conductor $q$.
 As used in \cite[p.
 12]{DukKow00}, given any elliptic curve $E/\Q$, at most 8 $\Q$-isomorphism classes are $\Q$-isogenous to $E$; thus $E(q) \leq E'(q) \leq 8 E(q)$ (see \cite[Ch.IX, Example 6.4]{Sil09} for this fact).
 Thus an analogous conjecture holds for $E'(q)$, and we may proceed by considering either $E(q)$ or $E'(q)$; in particular the statement of our results will hold for both $E(q)$ and $E'(q)$, up to a constant factor.

-Brumer and Silverman \cite[Conj.
-3]{BruSil96} conjectured (Conjecture \ref{conj_EC}) that for every $q$, $E(q) \ll_\ep q^{\ep} $ for all $\ep>0$.
-Indeed, Brumer and Silverman make a more precise conjecture: that there exist absolute constants $\kappa, \kappa'$ such that for any finite set $S$ of primes, the number of elliptic curves with good reduction outside of $S$ is at most $\kappa M_S^{\kappa'/\log \log M_S}$, where $M_S = \prod_{p \in S}p$. \begin{remark} Correspondingly, Brumer and Silverman's original formulation of Conjecture \ref{conj_class} is the more precise question of whether there is a constant $c_{n,\ell}$ such that for every field $K$ of degree $n$ one has
+As we recalled in Conjecture \ref{conj_EC}, Brumer and Silverman \cite[Conj.
+3]{BruSil96} conjectured that for every $q$, $E(q) \ll_\ep q^{\ep} $ for all $\ep>0$.
+Indeed, Brumer and Silverman make a more precise conjecture: that there exist absolute constants $\kappa, \kappa'$ such that for any finite set $S$ of primes, the number of elliptic curves with good reduction outside of $S$ is at most $\kappa M_S^{\kappa'/\log \log M_S}$, where $M_S = \prod_{p \in S}p$. \begin{remark} Correspondingly, Brumer and Silverman's original formulation of Conjecture \ref{conj_class} is the more precise question of whether for every field $K$ of degree $n$ one has

 See also \cite[Conj.
 3.3.A, Conj.
 3.3.B, Thm.
 7.5]{BelLub17} for other possible specific rates of growth, and their relevance for counting the number of conjugacy classes of non-uniform lattices in semisimple Lie groups. \end{remark}